pius-braun/MLBasicC/README.md

 1. Write a specification, what you intend to achive, and what's the Math behind it.
 2. Send the sepcification to me: pius.braun@t-online.de.
 3. Update the source code in a sandbox on your own system and test it for bugs.
-4. run the tests similar to my Test section in the documentation.
+4. Run the tests similar to my Test section in the documentation.